gutomaia/pyNES/README.rst

 In the above example, ``palette``, ``chr_asset`` and ``sprite`` are constants.
-Each one has their own properties, since they are equaly evaluated.
+Each one has their own properties, since they are equally evaluated.
  * ``palette`` is an int array.
-Int Arrays are staticaly, and can't be changed.
+Int Arrays are static, and can't be changed.
- * ``chr_asset`` Are reading structures
+ * ``chr_asset`` Are reading structures.
  * ``sprite`` is the sprite definition.

 Functions are provided by bitbag package.
 Bitbag deals with templating[1] and some surrounding aspects needed by the asm code.